-In terms of redistributive effectiveness, one can see in Table 2 that the government has been able to generate more poverty reduction per amount spent over time but the effectiveness to reduce inequality has declined.
-This in fact reflects the increase in the budget share of noncontributory pensions and a decrease in the share of programs targeted relatively more to the poor such as JJHD, Familias, and AUH.
+In terms of redistributive effectiveness, Table 2 shows that the government has been able to generate more poverty reduction per amount spent over time but the effectiveness of such expenditure in reducing inequality has declined.
+This reflects an increase in the budget share of noncontributory pensions and a decrease in the share of programs targeted especially to the poor, such as JJHD, Familias and AUH.